Will DeFi and Bitcoin lending survive in 2021? Is it here to stay or is it a passing fad?

 - Pay your loan according to the contract

-- After final payoff, get your collateral returned to the address you specify
+- After the final payoff, get your collateral returned to the address you specify

 It’s as simple as that.